History of the University of North Carolina at Chapel Hill: Later 19th century

-After North Carolina's readmission to the Union in 1868, new political leaders came to power.
-They attempted to change the direction of the university through political appointments, but these were blocked.
+Under North Carolina's 1868 Constitution, the University's Board of Trustees would be appointed by the state Board of Education rather than the state's legislators.
+Historian James Leloudis argues that "this move was designed to wrest control of the campus from its ex-Confederate alumni and, in the words of Governor [William] Holden and his Republican allies, to broaden and democratize the University."
+The new Board of Trustees supported the coeducation of men and women, and endorsed plans for the establishment of a separate University branch for freedmen in Raleigh.

+In 1868, Solomon Pool became the president of the University.
+He had previously denounced the University during the Civil War as "a nursery of treason" governed by "aristocracy and family influence."
+His administration's plans for reform were met with staunch resistance by Democratic newspapers.
+Additionally, enrollment was jeopardized by the Ku Klux Klan's campaign of terror, largely concentrated in the Piedmont region, which targeted white Republicans alongside Black people.
+Finally, the state Legislature refused to repudiate the University's debt — Democrats aspired to starve out the progressive administration while Republicans remained suspicious of the University's faculty.
+Due to a lack of students and funding, the University was forced to close in 1871.

+Following an amendment to North Carolina's Constitution that returned the power to appoint the Board of Trustees to the state Legislature, lawmakers appointed a new Board in 1874 consisting mostly of Democratic Party leaders.
+The Board instituted a new structure for the school, on the recommendation of a committee led by Kemp Battle, to "keep step with the century in its march of knowledge, invention and discovery."
+The new University consisted of six schools: Agriculture, Engineering and Mechanical Arts, Natural Science, Literature, Mathematics and Philosophy.

 The university restored its prestige through growth and innovation, continuing to develop scientific programs.
 For example, it undertook a massive program to support farmers by conducting scientific analyses of fertilizers and their effectiveness in relation to different crops and soil types in North Carolina.
 It opened a normal school in 1877, which was both the first university summer school and the first normal school linked to a university in the United States.
 The university reopened its law school in 1877 and established schools of medicine in 1879 and of pharmacy in 1880.

 Consolidation: Early 20th century

 In 1915, the mission of the university was broadened to include research and public service, culminating in the Association of American Universities admitting UNC as a member in 1922.
 This change lead to a large number of new professional schools in the coming years, including: